shocker

 The following packages are needed to run shocker.

-Even if you meet the above prerequisites you probably still want to run shocker in a virtual machine. shocker runs as root and among other things needs to make changes to your network interfaces, routing table, and firewall rules.
-I can make no guarantees that it won’t trash your system.
+You probably still want to run shocker in a virtual machine. shocker runs as root and among other things, makes changes to your network interfaces, routing table, and firewall rules.

 Example Usage